senner007/jumbleScramblePluginPointer/readme.txt

 + refactor cutOff - pass completeHeight, comleteWidth to addLiElem - DONE
 + on event move, pass in only instances that are involved in the event(Pass in elt, instanceThis, instanceAdj (maybe rename)).
 DONE
 + Put remaining properties on instanceArr on each instance.
 DONE

+Partially fixed:
++ prevent multitouch !!! - The element will freeze and animate back if multi touch is detected.
+Find a way to simple ignore additional touches

 Testing:
 + Create responsive layout and test on mobile devices